fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_chair.md

 ## Librarians' Department Co-Chair

-As Co-Chair of the Librarians' Department during the period of July 2022 - June 2024, I have aimed to support my colleagues in the Department and fulfill the responsibilities of the position as laid out in the Collective Agreement.
+My second professional role is as Co-Chair of the Librarians' Department.
+In this role I have aimed to support my colleagues in the Department and fulfill the responsibilities of the position as laid out in the Collective Agreement.
 Throughout this period, I have focused on refining our workload distribution, fostering a collegial environment, and advancing the department's strategic priorities.

 - Chair regular departmental meetings.
-- Met regularly with individual faculty to offer mentorship, support, and address concerns.
+- Meet regularly with individual faculty to offer mentorship, support, and address concerns.
 - Communicate regularly with my co-chair to discuss and resolve issues.
 We hold bi-weekly meetings to share updates and align strategies, which are crucial for the success of our co-chair model.
 - Review Annual Professional Activity Reports (APARs) from Library Faculty and write responses.
-I share this task with my co-chair, each of us draft feedback for half of our colleagues and then we collaboratively review them for consistency and fairness.
-I aim to provide constructive feedback that acknowledges achievements and guides professional development while also contextualizing the faculty member's work for future committees.
+I share this task with my co-chair, each of us draft feedback for half of our colleagues and then we collaboratively review them for consistency and fairness and both sign them.
+I aim to provide constructive feedback that acknowledges achievements and guides professional development while also contextualizing the faculty member's work for future review committees.
 - Collaborate with library Library Administration on issues of shared concern, including attending bi-weekly Library Leadership Meetings.
 - Participate in the TRU Chairs Group to represent our department.
 - Organized faculty BBQs in fall 2022 and 2023 to foster collegiality and community.

 ### Workload Committee Leadership

-Since May 2022, I have chaired the Workload Committee, preparing our annual workload document and addressing frequent changes and fluctuating workload demands.
+Since May 2022, I have chaired the Workload Committee, which involves leading the committee that prepares the departments' annual workload document that formally assigns faculty work and requests new faculty positions.
+Each year I solicit feedback from faculty, lead Department-wide brainstorming sessions to plan for new positions, present the final draft to the department as a whole to gather additional input and foster transparency, and write the final version that is voted on by the committee.
+I have also presented our workload to CUPE Staff in order to better foster trust and transparency.

+Since well before I took this role on it has also involved addressing frequent changes and fluctuating demands that come up throughout the year and I have worked to resolve complex staffing issues related to faculty secondments, sabbaticals, leaves, and job changes, ensuring continuity of service and equitable workload distribution.
 Recognizing these challenges, I led the development of a new format for workload, which has improved our ability to plan and forecast needs for the department's future.

-Each year I solicit feedback from faculty, led Department-wide brainstorming sessions to plan for new positions, present the final draft to the department as a whole to gather additional input and foster transparency, and write the final version that is voted on by the committee.
-Furthermore, I have worked to resolve complex staffing issues related to faculty secondments, sabbaticals, leaves, and job changes, ensuring continuity of service and equitable workload distribution.
-I have also presented our workload to CUPE Staff Meeting in order to better foster trust and transparency.

 ### Proposing a Liaison Teams Structure for Instruction and Consultation Support

 A significant achievement during this time was proposing a new "Teams Approach" for assigning liaison responsibilities.
-This was driven by the need to address persistent challenges related to workload distribution, coverage during leaves or sabbaticals, and the growing complexity of functional roles within the library.
+This change was driven by the need to address persistent challenges related to workload distribution, coverage during leaves or sabbaticals, and the growing complexity of functional roles within the library.
 The new model allows for a more flexible and collaborative structure, ensuring balanced workload and increased consistency for users.
 It also provides a built-in structure for mentorship and collaboration, which is especially valuable for new or contract librarians.

-This new model received unanimous department approval and is being implemented by my colleagues.
+This new model received unanimous department approval and is being implemented by my colleagues who lead instruction and liaison support.

 ### Development of Cross-Functional Teams